lionkiller900/test1/README.md

 Here is the screenshots of some of the examples of devices:

-Laptop screenshot
+- Laptop screenshot:

 <a href="">
         <img src="/wireframes/ecommerce-shoes-website.herokuapp.com_ laptop.png" alt="Webhooks successful">
 </a>

-Tablet device
+- Tablet device:

 <a href="">
         <img src="/wireframes/ecommerce-shoes-website.herokuapp.com_(iPad).png" alt="Webhooks successful">
 </a>

-Mobile device
+- Mobile device:

 <a href="">
         <img src="/wireframes/ecommerce-shoes-website.herokuapp.com_(iPhone 5_SE).png" alt="Webhooks successful">
 </a>